Mary K. Gaillard

-Mary Katharine Gaillard (born April 1, 1939) is an American theoretical physicist.
-Her focus is on particle physics.
-She is a professor of the Graduate School at the University of California, Berkeley, a member of the Berkeley Center for Theoretical Physics, and visiting scientist at the Lawrence Berkeley National Laboratory.
+Mary Katharine Gaillard (née Ralph; April 1, 1939 – May 23, 2025) was an American theoretical physicist, known for her work in particle physics.
+She was a professor of the graduate school at the University of California, Berkeley, a member of the Berkeley Center for Theoretical Physics, and visiting scientist at the Lawrence Berkeley National Laboratory.
 She was Berkeley's first tenured female physicist.

-Her important contributions include prediction of the mass of the charm quark prior to its discovery (with B. W. Lee); prediction of 3-jet events (with J. Ellis and G.G.
-Ross); and prediction of b-quark mass (with M.S.
-Chanowitz and J. Ellis).
+Gaillard's influential contributions included the prediction of the mass of the charm quark prior to its discovery (with Benjamin W. Lee); the prediction of 3-jet events (with John Ellis and Graham Ross); and the prediction of b-quark mass (with M.S.
+Chanowitz and Ellis).
 Gaillard's autobiography is A Singularly Unfeminine Profession, published in 2015 by World Scientific.

 Early life

-Mary Katharine Ralph was born April 1, 1939 in New Brunswick, New Jersey, and grew up in Painesville, Ohio, where her father taught history at Lake Erie College.
+Mary Katharine Ralph was born April 1, 1939, in New Brunswick, New Jersey, and grew up in Painesville, Ohio, where her father taught history at Lake Erie College.
+She took an immediate interest in physics when she began studying it in high school.
+The title of her memoir comes from a moment during this time, when she told a boy who lived in her neighborhood that she wanted to be a physicist; he replied by telling her it was "a singularly unfeminine profession".

 She attended Hollins College in Virginia as an undergraduate.
 Her physics professor, Dorothy Montgomery, helped her to find work in the Louis Leprince-Ringuet laboratory in France during a year abroad, and at Brookhaven National Labs in the summer.
 She received her bachelor's degree from Hollins in 1960.
 She received her master's degree from Columbia University in 1961.

 At the end of her first year at Columbia she married Jean-Marc Gaillard, a visiting physics postdoctoral student.
 She moved with him, first to the University of Paris at Orsay, France and a year later to the European Organization for Nuclear Research (CERN) in Geneva, Switzerland.
 Despite experiencing sexism and having three children, she continued to study theoretical physics.
 In 1964 she obtained her Doctorat du Troisième Cycle from the University of Paris at Orsay, France.
 In 1968, she completed her Doctorat d'Etat in Theoretical Physics there.